SANUSq: Liposomal Vitamin C with Glutathione - 250ml

 Why liposomal vitamin C is better than other forms of vitamin C?

 - Bypasses the digestion process – resulting in direct delivery to cells, hence increased bioavailability

 - Encapsulates and carries vitamin C within phospholipids bilayer – helping it cross the membrane-barrier without resistance, hence more uptake by the cells.

-- Prevents gastric distress commonly experienced with traditional forms of supplements.
+- Prevents gastric distress and other side effects commonly experienced with traditional forms of supplements.

-- Scavenges free radicals, lowers oxidative damage and the resulting inflammation
+- Scavenges free radicals, lowers oxidative damage and inflammation

 - Helps in DNA synthesis and DNA repair